Fundator/ait-2017/README.md

 1. Make sure you have *Git for Windows* (https://git-scm.com/download/win) installed and added to the Windows environment variables (PATH).
 The test procedure and remedies are exactly the same as for *python*, only with the following command:
 `git --version`

+<div style="page-break-after: always;"></div>

-1. Make sure Windows allows running Powershell scripts.
+4. Make sure Windows allows running Powershell scripts.
 To test this, **open a Powershell prompt as Administrator** and run the following command:
 `Get-ExecutionPolicy`

     If your policy is set to RemoteSigned, Unrestricted or Bypass, you should be fine.
 If not, run the following to allow running scripts: